 - Concern for tongue tie and/or lip tie

 - Baby born early & needs extra help feeding

-- Persistent plugged ducts/recurrent mastitis
+- Persistent plugged ducts/recurrent mastitis or engorgement*

 - Help with breastfeeding multiples